Home » Zoo » San Antonio Zoo tickets

 San Antonio Zoo strictly enforces a dress code to ensure a family-friendly atmosphere.

-They recommend proper attire, including shirts and appropriate footwear at all times.
+They recommend proper attire, including shirts and appropriate footwear, at all times.

 Visitors are not allowed to get in wearing clothing or tattoos with offensive language or graphics.

-Offensive language includes – profanity, pornography, graphic violence, support for drug use, gang symbols, promotion of discrimination against any group.
+Offensive language includes – profanity, pornography, graphic violence, support for drug use, gang symbols, and promotion of discrimination against any group.

 Sources